 PRO TIP: If you visit Arches in summer, bring a hat and sunscreen and carry plenty of water because temperatures often reach 100 degrees Fahrenheit.
 Plan your hikes for early morning or late afternoon to avoid the crowds and excessive heat.

 Top things to do: Delicate Arch, Balanced Rock, Devil’s Garden, Double Arch, Park Avenue Viewpoint, Landscape Arch, Sand Dunes Arch

 Canyonlands National Park

 Where to stay: Inca Inn Motel

-A close neighbor of the Arches, Canyonlands National Park boasts a spectacular landscape dotted with flat mesas, steep canyons and sharp cliffs – somewhat similar to Grand Canyon in Arizona, except nowhere near as crowded.
+A close neighbor of the Arches, Canyonlands National Park boasts a spectacular landscape dotted with flat mesas, steep canyons and sharp cliffs – similar to Grand Canyon in Arizona, but not as crowded.

 Nestled by the Colorado River, Canyonlands offers access to some of the best rafting in the Southwest.
 The most famous feature of this national park is Mesa Arch that attracts many photographers during sunrise and sunset when the sun is peering out from the red buttes in the distance creating a gorgeous sight.